integrandio/integrand/README.md

 ## What is Integrand?

-Integrand is an application infrastructure that focuses on handling webhooks and providing easy to use API's that provide a streaming interface.
+Integrand is an infrastructure application that focuses on handling webhooks and providing easy to use API's that provide a streaming interface.
 It enables the creation of stream or queue based applications by providing a rock solid foundation and simple API's.

 ### Repo Structure

+Integrand is a monolith application that contains both backend and frontend making up the application.

+    ├── commitlog      # The base library containing code for the commitlog ├── persistence    # Contains code for interacting with persistant state ├── services       # Wrappers around persistence and other services ├── Web            # Api and web client code
+    ├── utils          # Utils used across the application └── data           # Where our persistent data is stored, including SQL definitions

 ### Goals of Integrand
 - Allow integration developers to focus on building robust integrations, not deal with web hook and underlying server infrastructure.